AliothCancer/julia_check/README.md

-A terminal command that watches for "last modified date" for the module file in your julia project and run `report_packages()` function from JET analisys package
+A terminal command that watches for "last modified date" for the module file in your julia project and run `report_packages()` function from JET analisys package.
 ![immagine](https://github.com/user-attachments/assets/b8c2c286-cf7b-4491-a99d-985498af1d26)

+So JET analisys will be triggered every time the target file is saved.

 ## Installation
 1. Put `julia_check.jl` in a dir that is inside PATH env (i.e. `$HOME/.local/bin`)